Skip to main content

-1294733117_2024 CPA Mobility Header 1200x250.png
+CPA Mobility

 This freedom of movement gives CPAs and their employers the flexibility to serve clients across state lines, virtually or in person, without the extra burden of obtaining separate licenses for each state in which they practice.

-FICPA Town Hall with Shelly Weir
+FICPA Town Hall with Shelly Weir: Now Available OnDemand

 On Wednesday, Feb.
 7, 2024, FICPA President & CEO Shelly Weir, American Institute of Certified Public Accountants (AICPA) Vice President of State and Regulatory Affairs Marta Zaniewski and Florida Board of Accountancy Director Roger Scarborough hosted a Town Hall, outlining potential changes to CPA mobility.

-This hour-long conversation addresses mobility, reciprocity, the CPA pipeline, and what firms needs to know ahead of potential changes to state laws and the Uniform Accountancy Act.
+This conversation addresses mobility, reciprocity, the CPA pipeline, and what firms needs to know ahead of potential changes to state laws and the Uniform Accountancy Act.

 AICPA Resources